FARM: Enhancing Molecular Representations with Functional Group Awareness: Methodology

 \subsection{Atom-Level Representation Learning}

 We employ a masked language model architecture that takes FG-enhanced SMILES as input, using atom-level tokenization and leveraging masked atom prediction as a self-supervised task to train the model.
-Specifically, we adopt the BERT~\citep{devlin2018bert} with the following loss:
+Specifically, we adopt BERT model~\citep{devlin2018bert} with the following loss:

 where $\mathcal{M}$ denotes the set of indices corresponding to the masked tokens, $x_i$ is the original token at position $i$, and $x_{\setminus i}$ represents the input sequence with the token at position $i$ masked.
 To evaluate the impact of masking, we conduct experiments with varying masking percentages and test the model's performance on six downstream tasks.
 The results indicate that a masking percentage of 35\% yields the highest average performance across tasks.
-Detailed results are provided in the Appendix~\ref{masking_percentage}.
+Detailed results and information about the training process are provided in Appendix~\ref{masking_percentage}.

 We examine the attention mechanism of the BERT model trained with FG-enhanced SMILES by visualizing the attention scores for a query atom (Figure~\ref{fig:attention}).
 The attention map reveals that the model pays more attention to atoms that are strongly connected to the query atom than to those that are merely adjacent in the SMILES string.
 In detail, the query atom at position 23 shows higher attention to the atom at position 0, which is part of the same ring, rather than to the atom at position 26, which is closer in the SMILES string but not directly connected.
 This demonstrates that the model effectively learns the syntax and semantics of SMILES, capturing the underlying molecular structure rather than merely relying on the linear sequence of SMILES.